garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/ats2101/syllabus.md

   - Beginner+ fluency with p5*js, including arrays, functions, for loops, if conditions, and the JS object.
   - Expressive facility in an aesthetic domain with these skills.
   - Sketches with diverse media processing techniques that may seed further work
+  - A practiced comfort level with microcontroller electronics and programming in the creation of art not limited to kinetic sculpture, interactive artwork, sound works, and responsive environments.
+  - A tactile understanding of how sensors and actuators work and how they interface with computers, tether to embodiment and the environment, a connective net of energy and information.
 grading:
   contact: This class is a 3-hour credit course.
 During an average week, you will be expected to spend 6 hours on homework per class.
 Homework will primarily consist of assignment completions, project development, project documentation, and written assignments.
 See the SAIC Contact / Credit hour policy for a detailed explanation for how homework time is calculated on a per-credit-hour basis.
   key: